 This notice is not intended to be fully explanatory of student rights under FERPA or California law.
-Students may obtain copies of the official Student Records Policy, which contains detailed information and procedures, upon request to the Office of Student Information and Services, Pepperdine University, 24255 Pacific Coast Highway, Malibu, California 90263.
+Students may obtain copies of the official Student Records Policy, which contains detailed information and procedures, upon request to the Office of the Registrar, Pepperdine University, 24255 Pacific Coast Highway, Malibu, California 90263.
 Copies may also be obtained online at pepperdine.edu/registrar/policies.